 The Municipality reviewed its PMS framework during the 2017/18 financial year.
 Individual performance assessments were done to senior managers in line with the Performance Regulations during the 2016/17 financial year.
 Senior managers do sign performance agreements at the beginning of the financial year, outlining what is expected of them as acceptable standards of performance.
 To this effect, assessment panel was appointed to conduct the individual performance assessments of municipal managers and managers reporting to him for in-year and annual performance.
-Performance bonuses were not paid for 2016/17 financial year performance.
+Performance bonuses were not paid for 2017/18 financial year performance.

 Quarterly and annual organisational performance reviews are conducted and reports submitted to council and other legislative bodies to track progress on the IDP and budget implementation.
-An audit committee was appointed by council in February 2017 with an additional mandate to also serve as municipality's performance audit committee.
+An audit committee appointed by council in February 2017 has a sub-committee of Performance Audit Committee that is responsible for performance management related issues.
 MPAC conducts oversight on the annual report and in-year reports.

-A Service Providers Performance Management Policy was also developed during 2017/18 financial year.
+A Service Providers' Performance Management Policy was also developed during 2017/18 financial year.